khanhvy1703/explorer-server/README.md

 # explorer-server
 ## Introduction
-Explorer server contains queries and mutation for explorer which giving restaurants and users information fetching from APIs (custom APIs and Yelp Fusion API).
+Explorer server contains queries and mutation which returning restaurants and users information fetching from APIs (custom APIs and Yelp Fusion API).
 It has:
 - User Info
 - Restaurant Info
 ## Tech Stack